mayank171/SLM/README.md

 - Typical size: Millions to billions of tokens
 -

-Here we are tokenizing and creating train.bin file:
+Here we are tokenizing and creating train.bin and validation.bin file:

 ```python
 !pip install tiktoken